Consistent order estimation and minimal penalties: Introduction

-The aim of this paper is to obtain generally applicable upper and lower bounds on the pathwise fluctuations of the likelihood ratio statistic uniformly in the model order $q>q^\star$, in the case of i.i.d.\ observations $(X_k)_{k\ge 1}$, without a prior bound on the model order and in possibly noncompact parameter spaces.
+The main results of this paper provide generally applicable upper and lower bounds on the pathwise fluctuations of the likelihood ratio statistic uniformly in the model order $q>q^\star$, for the case of i.i.d.\ observations $(X_k)_{k\ge 1}$, without a prior bound on the model order and in possibly noncompact parameter spaces.
+These results are then used to investigate strong consistency of penalized likelihood order estimators.
 We use empirical process methods as in \cite{Han09}, but the difficulties to be surmounted in the present setting are of a different nature.
-Though the Markov chain models in \cite{CS00,Csis02,Han09} suffer from a lack of independence, geometrically these models are exceedingly simple: the family of $q$th-order Markov chains endowed with the Hellinger distance is simply a Euclidean ball when viewed in the appropriate parametrization.
+The main difficulty for Markov chain models in \cite{CS00,Csis02,Han09} is their dependence structure; in the present paper we assume i.i.d.\ models.
+On the other hand, the geometric structure of Markov chains is exceedingly simple: the family of $q$th-order Markov chains in the Hellinger distance is simply a Euclidean ball when viewed in the appropriate parametrization.
 In contrast, in general order estimation problems, one is often faced with model classes that are geometrically very complex.
-An important case study that will be considered in this paper are finite mixture models (widely used in practice for clustering), which possess a notoriously complicated non-regular geometry.
-To obtain sharp bounds in such models, we will develop tools that can be used to obtain local and weighted entropy bounds, required for our pathwise fluctuation theorems, in models with non-regular geometric structure.
-These results are of independent interest: we are not aware of any existing local entropy results for models that possess a nontrivial geometric structure (the difficulty of obtaining local entropy bounds for mixture models is noted, for example, in \cite{GW00,MM11}).
-Finally, we will apply our results to establish strong consistency of BIC and to identify minimal penalties for order estimation for general model classes, in the absence of prior bounds on the order and the underlying parameter set.
+An important case study that will be considered in this paper are location mixture models (widely used in practice for clustering), which possess a notoriously complicated non-regular geometry.
+We will be able, for example, to establish strong consistency of BIC for mixture order estimation in absence of a prior bound on the order or on the parameter set, providing a counterpart to the results of Csisz{\'a}r and Shields \cite{CS00} in a setting very different than that of Markov chains.

+The techniques developed here originate in our attempts to understand the order estimation problem for hidden Markov models (HMM) \cite{GB03}.
+In that setting, consistency of BIC (even with a prior bound on the order) remains unknown.
+The two cases considered here and in \cite{Han09}---Markov chains and i.i.d.\ mixtures---can be viewed as two extreme cases of HMM.
+While our approach provides a substantial step towards understanding the HMM setting, a striking and as of yet poorly understood breakdown in the ergodicity of HMM \cite{GK00} has so far impeded further progress in this direction.